3 to 11 April 2020

 Embark: Edinburgh, 3 April at 17.00.

-To get to Eyemouth we arrange a transfer is included.
+We have arranged a transfer to Eyemouth ( included).
 The transfer starts from the center of Edinburgh around 18.00.
-From Oban to Glasgow is the bus the best means of transport, whether you’re flying from Edinburgh or Glasgow (15 minutes difference).
+From Oban to Glasgow you can go by bus , whether you fly from Edinburgh or Glasgow (15 minutes difference).
 From both airports there is a transfer bus every 30 minutes to Buchanan (Glasgow) Bus Station.

 We are happy to advise you personally about the arrival and departure of the ship.